e-r-w/RuleSet-Validation/README.md

 ### Form validation

-  If you need to validate the whole form using the rule set in js, simply call `rsFormValidator.validate(formCtrl, formCtrlName)`, where `formCtrl` is the form controller (i.e `scope.myForm`) and `formCtrlName` is the name you've given to the form's rule set (i.e `'myForm'`).
+  If you need to validate the whole form using the rule set in js, simply call `rsFormValidator.validate(formCtrl)`, where `formCtrl` is the form controller (i.e `scope.myForm`).
 RuleSet Validation will simply loop through all the rules you've associated with that form and call the validation.

 ## Caveats